 Suffering From Symptoms and Need to Know if It’s the Cold or Flu?
 Come to UrgentMED Today

 Take advantage of flu vaccinations.
 Protect yourself and your family during peak season and decrease your chances of getting infected.
-The 19 clinics that are part of the UrgentMED Network offer local flu vaccinations in the Southern California area with no appointment necessary.
+The 19 clinics that are part of UrgentMED offer local flu vaccinations in the Southern California area with no appointment necessary.
 UrgentMED accepts a wide network of different insurance policies and guarantees affordable rates for individuals or families that are currently uninsured and need medical attention.
 If you suspect that you already have a cold or flu, doctors are on hand to provide a diagnosis seven days a week.
 Find a walk-in clinic near you and start feeling better today!